 Management is a lot about communication

 What is really management about anyway?
-If you set aside the budgets, strategical decisions and validating your team members’ holidays, it’s a lot about effective communication.
+If you set aside the budgets, strategical decisions and validating team members’ holiday requests, it’s a lot about effective communication.
 Turns out communication is a really important skill, whatever your job is.
 It can take you to greater heights or keep you stuck in a place you’re not happy.

 Managers have to use different communication styles, techniques and strategies, depending on the topic at stake, the audience, the situation, the urgency… Those techniques can be used by anybody in the right situation to make the best of it.

-There are books dedicated to communication alone, but management books might be the most completes, also encompassing questions like adapting your communication to your audience, mediation and conflicts handling…
+There are books dedicated to communication alone, but management books might be the most complete ones, also encompassing questions like adapting your communication to your audience, mediation and conflicts management…

-But they also teach you other things, like strategic thinking (even if you don’t want to apply it yourself, it helps understand a lot about your company and the decisions made), influence, prioritization, time and resources management, and the next point: empathy for your boss.
+But they also teach you other things, like strategic thinking (even if you don’t want to apply it yourself, it helps understand a lot about your company and the decisions made), influence, prioritization, time and resources management.

 Understand your manager